uwetom/media-production-worksheets/wk13-unity-ar-introduction/index.md

 ### Test

-Move the phone around and see if you can see you cube hanging in space, you may need to move backwards as it may have appeared ontop of you.
-It should open automatically when you unlock you device, if it does not you should be able to find it installed in your app library.
+Move the phone around and see if you can see you cube hanging in space, you may need to move backwards as it may have appeared on top of you.

+The cube should remain in place in the real world as you move around it.

+ The app should open automatically when you unlock you device, if it does not you should be able to find it installed in your app library.

 - If you cannot find the cube,
 	- Try restarting the app.